hapijs/hapi/docs/Reference.md

         - `passThrough` - if `true`, forwards the headers sent from the client to the upstream service being proxied to.
 Defaults to `false`.
         - `xforward` - if `true`, sets the 'X-Forwarded-For', 'X-Forwarded-Port', 'X-Forwarded-Proto' headers when making a request to the proxied upstream endpoint.
 Defaults to `false`.
+        - `redirects` - the maximum number of HTTP redirections allowed, to be followed automatically by the handler.
+Set to `false` or `0` to disable all redirections (the response will contain the redirection received from the upstream service).
+If redirections are enabled, no redirections (301, 302, 307, 308) will be passed along to the client, and reaching the maximum allowed redirections will return an error response.
+Defaults to `false`.
         - `mapUri` - a function used to map the request URI to the proxied URI.
 Cannot be used together with `host`, `port`, or `protocol`.
           The function signature is `function(request, callback)` where:
             - `request` - is the incoming `request` object